INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 		<td>Shows the settings and (some) field values for a metadata field.
 For complex ("contents") fields, it will show the different properties (e.g. features/annotations) the field has for each token.</td>
 	</tr>
 </table>

+NOTE: by default, users are not allowed to retrieve full document contents.
+In order to allow this, change the 'contentViewable' setting in the indexmetadata file in the index directory.
+You can also specify this setting in the corpusConfig part of an input format descripion file, see [here](how-to-configure-indexing.html).

 Below is an overview of parameters that can be passed to the various resources.
 Default values for most parameters can be configured on the server; below are a few suggestions for defaults.